ilg-physics-ucsb/physics6-manual/6AL/Rotation/Rotation.md

 :::Figure:Video
 !(https://www.youtube.com/watch?v=ETgDS-KEfgo)
 :::
-2) Given the mass of $976.5 g$ and radius of $12.7 cm$ of the turntable platter, use the equation above to calculate its moment of inertia.
+2) Given the mass of $976.5 g$, and radius of $12.7 cm$, of the turntable platter, use the equation above to calculate its moment of inertia.
 (Remember to use the radius, and not the diameter.)
 :::

 :::Question